 Of the 323.1 million people in the United States, 43.3 million were born in other countries.
-Although the number is expected to grow to 78 million by 2065, we still have not reached the historic peak number of foreign-born residents of 14.8% in 1890 (currently 13.5% of the population were not born in the U.S.).
-Here are some facts about U.S. immigration:
+Although this number is expected to grow to 78 million by 2065, we still have not reached the historic peak number of foreign-born residents of 14.8% in 1890.
+(Currently, 13.5% of the population were not born in the U.S.) Here are some facts about U.S. immigration:

 - In 2014, two-thirds of undocumented immigrants entered the country legally, with a visa, and overstayed.

 - Immigrants are less likely to commit crimes than U.S. born citizens.

 - Undocumented immigrants pay tens of billions of dollars into Social Security, Medicare, and state and local taxes.
 They contribute more than they receive.

 Our economy, our growth, and our success depend on a progressive immigration policy that recognizes the importance of all people and supports inclusivity.
 We must end the criminalization of immigration by closing costly deportation centers and investing in a system that treats people as human beings.
 We must provide a defined and accessible path to citizenship for people wishing to make the United States their permanent home, and stop pouring money into a system that destroys families and allows us to turn our backs on people who believe in the American Dream.